UniversalDependencies/docs/_ps/feat/Mood.md

 ### <a name="Pot">`Pot`</a>: potential

 The Pashto does not have a modal verb expressing possibility of an action, but uses the potential mood instead.
 It is realized in two tenses: present and past.
-The potential mood can be formed in several ways, using the participle or subjunctive of the content verb and indicative or participle of auxiliary verbs.
+The potential mood can be formed in several ways: using the participle or subjunctive of the content verb and indicative or participle of auxiliary verbs.
 None of these forms is tagged `Mood=Pot`.
 The only case, where the tag `Mood=Pot` is used, is the word شوای _šwây_, a special form of the auxiliary verb شول _šwël_ (perfective counterpart of کېدل _kedë́l_ “to become”), which can be used in the past potential instead of past finite forms